Facial Reduction for Symmetry Reduced Semidefinite Doubly Nonnegative Programs: Facial reduction for the symmetry reduced program

-Therefore we have a constraint $\trace DY = 0$ with $D\succeq 0$.
-This provides the appropriate exposing vector to find the minimal face. \end{proof} }

 \begin{remark} The definition of singularity degree can be extended to \DNNp, and to a general cone optimization problem, to be the minimum number of steps in the \FR~\cite[Algor.
 B]{bw3}.
 Here this means we continue to find the minimum number of steps with nonzero exposing vectors.
-An interesting question is to find the relationship between the singular values of the \SDP and the \DNNp.
-It appears that the \DNN is at most one more than for \SDPp. \end{remark}
+An interesting question is to find the relationship between the singularity degree of the \SDP and the \DNNp.
+It appears that the \DNN is at most one more than for \SDPp.
+Moreover it is known that the singularity degree of the $\DNN^n$ is at most $n$, see \cite[Corollary 20]{MR3845279}. \end{remark}